Skip to main content

 Additional Video Information

-• This video and .srt file (for closed captioning) are also available as a download.
-(Size 2.38GB) with the .srt file for closed captioning (you may need to right click and Save As).
+• The video is also available as a download (Size 2.38GB); with the .srt file for closed captioning (you may need to right click and Save As).
 For information on how to add closed captioning to a video, see this how to page.

 • Note: For Chrome and Firefox, right click the word download and select Save Link As; for IE, right click and select Save Target As.